membraneframework-labs/membrane_kino_plugin/README.md

 Supports audio and video input and playback.

-Currently video capture works only in Chrome, audio capture in Chrome and Firefox.
+Currently video capture works only in Chrome, audio capture works in Chrome and Firefox.

 It is part of [Membrane Multimedia Framework](https://membraneframework.org).